cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/gpu.rst

 This is because the GPU / high-memory node is located on its own queue, to in order prevent normal use of the cluster from blocking access to these resources.
-To run jobs on the GPU / high-memory node, you must therefore select use the option ``--partition=gpuqueue`` to select the correct queue.
+You must therefore select use the option ``--partition=gpuqueue`` to select the correct queue.
 This might look as follows in a sbatch script:

 .. code-block:: bash
    :emphasize-lines: 2